Lecrapouille/TimedPetriNetEditor/README.md

 generating GRAFCET in a single C++ header file.
 Since my project mainly concerns timed Petri net, the editor is not intended to follow all the GRAFCET norms (consider it as a bonus while GitHub pull requests are welcome) and therefore cannot edit transitivities and simulate inputs.

+Inside the editor, set your net type to GRAFCET and you can add code inside transitions caption in postfix notation (i.e. `a b ! .` will means `and(a, not(b))`).

+Note: Tempo, raising or falling edge and states of steps are not yet managed.
+Actions code are not yet managed.

 As consequence, you will have to write manually the missing methods in your own C++ file:
 - `P0()`, `P1()` ... to let you add the code for actions when places are activated (usually to update actuators).
 You have to implement one method for each place.
-- `T0()`, `T1()` ... to let you add the code of the transitivity (boolean logic) of the associated transition (usually, condition depending on system sensors).
+- if your net is not a GRAFCET. `T0()`, `T1()` ... to let you add the code of the transitivity (boolean logic) of the associated transition (usually, condition depending on system sensors).
 Return `true` when the transition is enabled, else return `false`.
-You have to implement one method for each transition.
+With GRAFCET net the code of receptivities are generated.

 ![TrafficLight](doc/TrafficLight.png)